-The Vermont Food Funders Network is a learning network of funders who provide grants or loans to strengthen the Vermont food system.
-The Vermont Food Funders Network focused its April meeting on farmland access and affordability.
-Many of Vermont’s older farmers are retiring, and new farmers are running farm enterprises which require different land configurations.
-And, even if appropriate land is available, can a farmer afford to lease or own it?
+The Vermont Food Funders Network is a learning network of funders who provide grants and loans to strengthen the Vermont food system.
+The Vermont Food Funders Network focused its April, 2016 meeting on farmland access and affordability.
+Many of Vermont’s older farmers are retiring, and new farmers are running enterprises which require different land configurations.
+But, even if appropriate land is available, can a farmer afford to lease or own it?
 We were joined by guests from the Intervale Center, the Vermont Housing and Conservation Board, Land for Good, Dirt Capital Partners, and the Vermont Land Trust to discuss the role of philanthropy in helping farmers find suitable land and afford to lease or purchase it for their operations.

 We also spent time with Ben Butterfield, who runs a pastured laying hen operation, Besteyfield Farm, at the Intervale Center.
 Ben has been searching for 10 acres of subprime agricultural land for lease or purchase in Chittenden County for two years.
 Ben’s story illustrated the challenges of matching farm seekers and land: neighbors don’t always like to have farms next door; landowners can have unreasonable financial or aesthetic expectations of the farmer; it takes a very long time to match a farmer with land; and land plays a critical role in helping a farmer reach a viable scale.
 Ben can’t leave his off-farm job or invest in infrastructure until he can grow his operation to a larger scale, but to do that he needs to move out of the Intervale.